forman/extendit/README.md

 ExtendIt.js has been designed to efficiently work with [React](https://react.dev/), for this purpose it provides a number of reactive [hooks]().
 However, the library can be used without React too.
-It's a peer dependency.
+It's only a peer dependency.

 ### Installation